Updated March 2026

 Mandatory Age Verification

 Yubo was the first major social platform to require 100% of its users to verify their age through biometric facial estimation rather than a checkbox.
 The Yoti system takes a live selfie and estimates whether your appearance matches the age you stated during registration.
 About 87% of users pass on the first attempt; the remainder undergo manual review.
-The platform claims the system is correct 99% of the time in identifying which age group a user belongs to.
-This is a genuine infrastructure achievement, not just a policy statement – it actually changes who can access the platform in a way that an honour-based age gate never could.
-Roughly 79% of surveyed Yubo users said this verification made them feel safer than they do on comparable platforms.
+The system is claimed to be correct 99% of the time in identifying which age group a user belongs to.

 Group Live Streaming (Yuboverse)

 The signature feature is its group live streaming format, branded as the Yuboverse.
 Up to 10 people can be live on screen simultaneously in what the platform describes as a virtual hangout rather than a broadcast.
-The average Yubo live stream involves about 5 participants, all actively talking and interacting rather than the one-broadcaster-many-viewers dynamic of platforms like Bigo Live or Tango.
-About 95% of Yubo live sessions have zero passive watchers – almost everyone in a session is an active participant.
-The sessions can include games, screen sharing, YouTube video watching together, and Snapchat lenses.
-This active participation model creates a different social texture from traditional live streaming.
+The average Yubo live stream involves about 5 participants, all actively talking and interacting.
+About 95% of Yubo live sessions have zero passive watchers — almost everyone in a session is an active participant.
+Sessions can include games, screen sharing, YouTube video watching together, and Snapchat lenses.

 Swipe-Based Profile Discovery

 Yubo uses a swipe mechanic to match users with potential friends based on profile photos and interest tags.
 Swipe right to express interest, left to pass.
 When two users both swipe right, they can message each other.
-The system prioritises showing you people who are currently online, which means your potential connections are immediately reachable rather than dormant profiles.
-Users can add tags indicating their interests – gaming, music, fitness, beauty, and so on – which the algorithm uses to surface more relevant profiles.
-The matching model is Tinder-adjacent in mechanics but explicitly positioned around friendship rather than dating.
+The system prioritizes showing you people who are currently online.
+Users can add tags indicating their interests which the algorithm uses to surface more relevant profiles.

 Interest Tags and Communities